kitech/cygo/noro/readme.md

-A library that implemention golang's core features, goroutines, schedulers, channels and garbage collect.
+A library that implemention golang's core features, goroutines, schedulers, channels, goselect and garbage collect.

 ### Features